-With some smart planning you can fit in a nature hit before heading to the office – and you don’t need to get up at 3am to do it.
-Try one of these morning microadventures close to Sydney or use them as inspiration to discover your own pre-work exploration.
-You can even forage your breakfast…
+Think exploring is an activity for the weekend?
+Think again!
+With some smart planning you can fit in a nature hit before heading to the office – and you don’t need to get up at 3.00am to do it.

-#1 Take a (Steep) Hike
+1. Take A (Steep) Hike

-If you’re a surfer (or any level) Join the crew from One Wave is All it Takes who meet every Friday morning at 6.30am at beaches across Australia and surf together, whilst wearing fluorescent fancy dress.
+If you’re a surfer (of any level), join the crew from One Wave is All it Takes who meet every Friday morning at 6.30am at beaches across Australia and surf together, whilst wearing fluorescent fancy dress.